DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-03-29-collecting-reasons-for-deferral.md

 ![Outcomes for 2023-2024 academic year deferrals](2023-2024-outcomes.png)

-With this in mind, the Department for Education aimed to gain a better understanding of why trainees deferred.
+With this in mind, the Department for Education aimed to better understand why trainees deferred.
 This research would enable us to develop policies and services to reduce deferrals and the withdrawals that result from them.

 ## What we have changed

 As a first step, we have added an optional free-text ‘reason for withdrawal’ field to both the Register withdrawal journey and the in-development Register API withdrawal endpoint.

-This question is posed after inquiring about the date of deferral.
-At the end of the flow, the reason for deferral is included on the summary card.
-If no reason is given, then the row will display “Reason not given.”
+This question was posed after inquiring about the date of the deferral.
+At the end of the flow, the reason for the deferral is included on the summary card.
+If no reason is given, the row will display “Reason not given.”

 This response isn’t currently displayed anywhere else in the service (for example, in the timeline) but is queryable within the analytics to inform future improvements.